Do you have healthy blood? Are your blood vessels healthy? How can you find out? What lifestyle choices can you make to stay in bloody good health?

-Healthy blood pressure ranges from under 120 for systolic and under 80 for diastolic.
-High blood pressure is > 130 or > 80.
+Healthy blood pressure ranges from under 115 to 90 mmHg for systolic and from 76 to 60mmHg for diastolic.
+High blood pressure is > 130 systolic or > 80 diastolic.
 Over long periods of time, hypertension damages your heart and blood vessels.
 About 10-15% of adults are prescribed high blood pressure medication.
 About 20% of adults are taking other medications which make their high blood pressure worse!

 Test your blood each year as part of your annual physical.
 The results compare your blood composition with healthy ranges.
 Your physician will make recommendations if you are out of range.
 Developing an annual blood test history is useful to identify problems and take corrective actions.

 If injured, having a heart attack or you have another reason to need a blood transfusion, medical providers will ask for your blood type.
 Make sure to know what it is and make sure that your friends and family can provide it, if you are unable.
 This will save time and possibly your life in an emergency situation.